Woman receives vaccination from syriQ syringe

 The COVID-19 pandemic has brought mRNA drugs into the public consciousness enormously, whereas the underlying technology has been the subject of research for decades.
 Until now, mRNA technology has had limited commercial applicability.
 However, the widespread uptake of COVID-19 vaccines based on the mRNA technology has opened new avenues of possibility for novel drug therapies.
 There is likely to be a significant shift toward new, commercialized mRNA drugs, which will positively impact our healthcare system.

-New mRNA-based drugs will require suitable primary packaging containers for storage, transport, and injection.
-This article explores relevant considerations influencing drug containment considerations in a new era of mRNA drug solutions.
+New mRNA-based drugs will require suitable packaging containers for storage, transport, and injection.
+This article explores relevant aspects regarding drug containment considerations in a new era of mRNA drug solutions.

 Pharmaceutical primary packaging is one necessary component that contributes to the successful launch of a drug.
 If this is by providing a fast and secure supply of a safe drug containment solution which is critical in pandemic scenarios, or a packaging solution that is more convenient to apply in non-pandemic situations.

 A drug containment solution that is ideal for time-sensitive strategies are Borosilicate Glass vials.
-Not only are they familiar to most manufacturers and compatible with existing fill-and-finish lines, Borosilicate Glass vials also have multiple sourcing options, an established regulatory pathway and offer a broad range of coating possibilities.
+Not only are they familiar to most manufacturers and compatible with existing fill-and-finish lines, but borosilicate glass vials also have multiple sourcing options, an established regulatory pathway and offer a broad range of coating possibilities.
 Additionally, Borosilicate Glass itself is a long established material for pharmaceutical primary packaging due to its limited risk of drug incompatibility.

 Covid Vaccine Clinic